• Skip to primary navigation

 Drive on Magnet Hill in Swan Valley

 Even if you know the secret of Magnet Hill in Swan Valley, it’s still an incredibly cool thing to do in Manitoba!
 When you get to the designated spot, stop your car, put it in neutral, take your foot off of the pedals, and… voila!
-You are magically drawn backwards up the hill.
+You are magically drawn backward up the hill.
 You have to try it!

 Enjoy the Brandon Riverbank Discovery Centre

-Head to the Brandon Riverbank Discovery Centre for an oasis of nature ride inside Manitoba’s second largest city.
+Head to the Brandon Riverbank Discovery Centre for an oasis of nature ride inside Manitoba’s second-largest city.
 Explore the marshland, look for birds, walk along the trails, and stop in the Discovery Centre for more information about the area.

 Say Hello to Flintabbatey Flonatin Statue in Flin Flon